$password must be replaced with the password for logging in to the database.

 $python /home/admin/oceanbase/bin/import_srs_data.py -p'$password' -h $localhost -P $port -t $tenant_name -f /home/admin/oceanbase/etc/default_srs_data_mysql.sql

-The following output indicates that the data file is imported:
+If the following result is returned, the data file is imported:

 INFO: succeed to import srs data